 Before you wax, lightly dust cornstarch or baby powder on the area that needs waxing, as this helps the wax to stick to the hair as opposed to the skin.

 Next, use a wooden applicator or popsicle stick to spread the wax evenly in the direction of hair growth in somewhat small sections.
 The wax should cover the hair, but you don't want it to be too thick.
 (Side note: Avoid your nipples if you know what's good for you and use a trimmer in that area instead.)

 Now, apply the Pellon on muslin strip in the direction of your hair growth while leaving some leftover that isn't attached to any hair so that it can act as a tab.
 At this point, remove the wax strip by holding your skin firm with one hand and grabbing onto the tab to quickly remove the strip in the opposite direction.
 This should be one swift motion, otherwise, it's going to hurt more and create breakage.
 If a small amount of wax with hair remains, though, simply place the strip back on and remove again.

-Once you've removed the wax, a way to relieve some of the pain is to simply press your hand against your skin.
+Once you've removed the wax, a way to relieve some of the pain is to simply press your hand (clean or gloved) against your skin.
 From here, you'll want to repeat the whole process and then use tweezers to remove any strays.
 Do not apply wax over the same area twice or you may end up with severe redness, inflammation, or burns.
 To help calm the skin, apply your soothing after-wax lotion or an aloe-based gel.

 If you're worried about the pain being too much for you, try applying a numbing spray or cream like the GiGi Anesthetic Numbing Spray for Sensitive Skin ($10); these can be game-changing when it comes to enduring the pain factor of waxing.